-Truth and Reconciliation: Find justice for over-policed communities by studying the complex and long history of racism and policing in the United States and leveraging findings to draw policy that reconciles the past with the present and future.
+Truth and Reconciliation: Find justice for over-policed communities by studying the complex and long history of racism and policing in the United States and leveraging findings to draw policy that reconciles the past with the present and future.1

-Reinvest in our communities by supporting and funding asset-based approaches such as cure violence model program and restorative justice programs and social services that build upon existing assets and that address fundamental needs, including stable and safe housing, food, and job insecurity; the expansion of, and equitable access to, an excellent education; and substance misuse and mental health and wellness services.
+Reinvest in our communities by supporting and funding asset-based approaches such as cure violence model program2 and restorative justice3 programs, and social services that build upon existing assets and that address fundamental needs, including stable and safe housing, food, and job insecurity.
+Reinvest in our communities by supporting and funding the expansion of, and equitable access to, an excellent education; and substance misuse and mental health and wellness services.